jubiadas004/web-portfolio/README.md

 Welcome to my personal web portfolio!
 This website showcases my background, skills, and projects as a Computer Science student with a passion for software development and game design.

 ## 🌐 Live Website
-You can view the portfolio here!
+You can view the portfolio here: [https://jubiadas004.github.io/web-portfolio/]

 ## 📁 Folder Structure